stevecooperorg/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

 As mentioned earlier, the missing data in the dataset creates some problems.
 Missing values (representing times where the device is not recording) will bring down the average.
-There are 2304 missing recordings, representing a total of 13.1%.
+There are **2304 missing recordings**, representing a total of 13.1%.
 To account for these missing values, we will replace missing values with something suitable.
 We have chosen to fill the missing slots in any interval with the mean value calcuated above.

 ```r